FAQ

 Is my child born in Ireland an Irish or Danish national?

 If one of the parents is a Danish national, your child will obtain a right to Danish nationality.
 However, if the father is Danish and NOT married to the mother of the child, an application has to be submitted.
-Read more about this under the 'Nationality' headline.
+Read more about this here.

 What are the rules when travelling with a pet from Ireland to Denmark?